slingr-stack/slingr-docs/content/en/dev-reference/platform-versioning/compatibility-changes.md

 - **Deletion notice**: the SLINGR Pro plan has been removed.
 - **Developer actions**: no actions required.

+#### Changes in OAuth Redirect URI
+- **Developer actions**: it requires to update the OAuth redirect URI if [Google SSO](/dev-reference/security/single-sign-on/#google) is configured.
+This action should be taken in [Google Console portal](https://console.cloud.google.com/apis/credentials).

 ### **Release 440**

 #### Simplified billing for apps